dm13450/dirichletprocess/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed capitalisation of "Process Objects" in the DESCRIPTION.
-* Added Dirichlet process reference in DESCRIPTION.
+* Added a blank between year and URL.

 ## Test environments
 * local OS X install, R 3.4.3